WordPress OAuth & OpenID Connect Single Sign-On (SSO) plugin enables secure login into WordPress using ORCID as OAuth and OpenID Connect provider.

 Step 2: Setup WordPress as OAuth Client

-- Go to Configure OAuth tab and configure App Name, Client ID, Client Secret from provided Endpoints.
+- Then, configure App Name, Client ID, Client Secret and Domain.

 - Click on Save Settings to save the configuration.

 You have successfully configured WordPress as OAuth Client for achieving ORCID login into your WordPress Site.

 - User Attribute Mapping is mandatory for enabling users to successfully login into WordPress.
 We will be setting up user profile attributes for WordPress using below settings.

 Finding user attributes

 - Go to Configure OAuth tab.
 Scroll down and click on Test Configuration.